Jimmer-Ball/joy-of-go/README.md

 runnable programs.

 So our application *calculator* has a *cmd* subdirectory.
-Within that is a *calculator* subdirectory holding the *main* needed to run up the calculator as a EXE.
+Within that is a *calculator* subdirectory holding the *main* needed to run up the calculator as an EXE.
 In time the *cmd* subdirectory will hold extra subdirectories, one for calculator integration tests, and one for calculator storybook tests, all of which will contain runnable code.
 So, we use are using the *cmd* directory structure to organise the runnable things we generate.